termly/apidocs/endpoints/post_cookies.md

 - `de` is the description in German
 - `en_uk` is the description in UK English
 - `en_us` is the description in US English
-- `expire` is the expiry of the cookie in seconds
+- `lifetime` is the length of time in seconds before the cookie is deleted from the browser
 - `fr` is the description in French
 - `initiator`  is the url that sourced the cookie
 - `name` is the name of the cookie